wp-plugins/rating-widget/readme.txt

 = 1.2.3 =
 * New: Localized to Polish.
-* Fix: BuddyPress comments ratings.
+* Fix: BuddyPress comments star ratings.

 = 1.2.2 =
 * Fix: Post urid fix.

 = 1.2.1 =
 * New: Advanced star options - you can now select the number of stars you will have in your widget.
-* New: Availability settings - you can now specify if ratings will be active, disabled or hidden for un-logged users.
+* New: Availability settings - you can now specify if star ratings will be active, disabled or hidden for un-logged users.
-* New: Visibility settings - you can now explicitly exclude or include ratings from specified posts/pages/comments/activity-updates/activity-comments.
+* New: Visibility settings - you can now explicitly exclude or include star ratings from specified posts/pages/comments/activity-updates/activity-comments.
 * Fix: Show ratings on excerpts.
 * Fix: BuddyPress background stuck bug fixed - now you can explicitaly select between Transparent or BuddyPress background types.
 * Fix: Removed unnecessary user-key validations.